Frequently asked questions - Bullying

 What is WorkSafe's role in relation bullying in the workplace?

 WorkSafe Inspectors work within the Occupational Health and Safety Act (1984).
 It is WorkSafe’s role to ensure that the employer and the employee meet their obligations under the Act.
-It is not the role of an Inspector to become involved in the specifics of the situation or to mediate between the person who feels upset and the person accused of the inappropriate behaviour.
+It is the role of an Inspector to identify breaches of the OSH legislation.
+It is not the role of an Inspector to case manage, counsel or to mediate between the person who feels upset and the person accused of the inappropriate behaviour.